Moshe Kahlon

 Moshe Kahlon (משה כחלון; born 19 November 1960) is a retired Israeli politician.
-Between 2003 and 2013 he served as a member of the Knesset for Likud, and as Minister of Communications and Minister of Welfare & Social Services.
-After taking a break from politics, he founded the Kulanu party in 2014, and returned to the Knesset the following year.
+Between 2003 and 2013 he served as a member of the Knesset on behalf of the Likud party, and as Minister of Communications and Minister of Welfare & Social Services.
+After a temporary hiatus from politics, he founded the Kulanu party in 2014, and returned to the Knesset the following year.
 In 2015, he was appointed Minister of Finance in the Netanyahu IV cabinet.
 On 12 January 2020, Kahlon announced that he would be retiring from politics.

 He is known for championing socioeconomic issues like the eradication of poverty and income inequality.

 Early life

 Moshe Kahlon was born in the Givat Olga neighborhood of Hadera.
 He was the fifth of seven children born to Libyan Jewish parents who had immigrated from Tripoli.
 His father worked in construction.
 He served in the Israel Defense Forces from 1978 to 1986, in the Ordnance Corps.
 After completing his army service he started a business of importing car appliances.
 He earned a BA in political science and general studies from the University of Haifa before going on to study law and gaining an LLB from the Netanya Academic College.
 In 2013, he attended the six-week advanced management program at Harvard University.